GBeuneker/shellpad-website/src/content/game/2023-03-03-Deckplorers-into-the-shell.md

 ## Description

 A real-time deck-building roguelike game inspired by Slay the Spire.
-It's supposed to become a hybrid of Slay the Spire, Binding of Isaac and Enter the Gungeon.
+It's a hybrid of Slay the Spire, Binding of Isaac and Enter the Gungeon.

 ## Motivation